-What is your business model? {Word limit = 500}
+What is your business model? {Word limit = 300}

-Your business model describes how you provide value to the populations you serve, both in terms of impact and revenue.
+Your business model describes how you provide value to the populations you serve.
 Think about your key customers and beneficiaries.
 What products or services do you provide them?
 How do you provide these products or services?
 Why do they want or need them?
 If you're unsure how to answer this, start by completing the Social Business Model Canvas or enroll in our online course.